 Board of Trustees

 - Kate Cook is a barrister at Matrix Chambers.
 She specialises in environmental law and public international law.
 Before joining Matrix she worked as a legal adviser to the UK Department of the Environment.
 She has experience in international environmental negotiations and argued cases in the International Court of Justice.

 - Richard Dyton is the Pro Bono Partner at Simmons & Simmons.
 He has been a solicitor for over 20 years and is also a trustee of several other charities.

-- Silke Goldberg is a partner at Herbert Smith Freehills and the chair of LRI since 2017.
+- Silke Goldberg is a partner at Herbert Smith Freehills and currently the chair of LRI.
 She is qualified in England, Wales and the Republic of Ireland and specialises in, amongst other issues, clean energy projects.
 She has published on the legal aspects of climate change and European Union energy law.

 - Anne Miller is the director of The Creativity Partnership, Cambridge.
 She has been leading teams developing innovative products for 20 years and registered 39 patents for a diverse range of products.
 She is the author of “How to get your ideas adopted (and change the world)”.